 Fernanda Jardim de Souza is an eCommerce Risk Analyst at Expedia Group.
-She is a first generation college student who grew up in a small town in Brazil, but has made Seattle her home for the past 5 years.
+She is a first-generation college student who grew up in a small town in Brazil, but has made Seattle her home for the past five years.

 2) Make connections and build relationships.
 For me, it was very important to find people around campus that I could count on, and I suggest you do the same.
 Sometimes college can be stressful, so make sure you find a support system that consists of people you can confide in.
 These people can motivate you to get through tough times.
 Aside from a personal network, you should also build a professional network on campus.
 Find people on campus, such as professors or advisors who can connect you with opportunities and introduce you to resources.

 3) Get involved on campus.
 I understand that studying takes up a majority of your time at college, and you might have to balance this with working part-time or even full time, but it is necessary to make time to participate in campus activities.
 You can join a club, volunteer at an event, or conduct research for a professor.
 Whatever it may be, get involved!
 When you pursue interests outside of the classroom, you open yourself up to meet friends and mentors, and you are able to embrace new perspectives and opportunities.
 I credit finding my current job at Expedia Group to getting involved on campus.